easy-http/mock-builder/README.md

 ### headersAre

-Expects for a header set with specific values.
+It expects for a headers set with specific values.

 ```php
 $builder